chaunm/node-actors-prototype/actors/physical/znp.md

   params: {
     macId,
     protocol: "zigbee",
-    error: "error.actor.code" // code describing the error (if any)
+    error: "error.device.code" // code describing the error (if any)
   }
 }
 ```